-Upon arrival each day, Camp Thurman will use infrared thermometers to scan every incoming staff and camper for a fever (100.4 degrees or higher).
+Upon arrival on Monday morning, Camp Thurman will use infrared thermometers to scan every incoming staff and camper for a fever (100.4 degrees or higher).
 If a person is found to have elevated temperature at arrival, that individual, along with any other participants who rode in the car with them, will not be allowed to attend for the day.
 Due to the extra time needed for screening, we will assign drop-off time slots.

 To read more about our screening process, click here

 In addition to their normal staff training regarding health and safety, all 2020 Camp Thurman summer staff will undergo additional training this year regarding COVID-19 specific precautions, including but not limited to enhanced sanitation procedures, proper cough etiquette, and hand hygiene.
 Campers will also be educated at the start of the week and throughout regarding these same practices.

 Camp Thurman will reinforce the importance of and supply the materials for frequent and proper hand sanitization for all campers and staff.
 Hand washing stations will be available at activities, as well portable alcohol-based sanitizer will be carried with each group counselor.

 Any camper or staff member who registers a fever of 100.4 degrees or higher or displays symptoms related to COVID-19 will be sent home and asked to isolate or self-quarantine based on the current state/local health department recommendations.
 If a medical professional diagnoses a feverish or symptomatic person with something non-COVID-19 related, that individual may be able to return with a doctor’s note and based the medical recommendation received.